Nicholas Dirks: Berkeley Chancellorship

-On August 16, 2016, he announced his intent to resign after less than four years as chancellor.
+On August 16, 2016, he announced his intent to resign, and on July 1, 2017 his resignation went into effect.
 In 2017, Dirks and his chief of staff, Nils Gilman, dealt with the aftermath of the Trump election, and various political clashes on the university's campus.
+Kirby noted in his book that "the challenges that followed Dirks's departure did not leave with him."